-Advice from a local expert once again paid dividends as Ryan Stern, Managing Director of Foodbuzz, led us to Naked Lunch, an inspired market-driven sandwich shop that occupies the southeast corner of Enrico’s from Tuesday through Saturday.
+Advice from a local expert once again paid dividends.
+Ryan Stern, Managing Director of Foodbuzz, led me to Naked Lunch, an inspired market-driven sandwich shop that occupies the southeast corner of Enrico’s from Tuesday through Saturday.
 Check that, Naked Lunch occupies 504 Broadway through the end of lunch, at which point the proprietors cede the North Beach space back to Enrico’s in time for dinner.

-The menu changes daily and appears on a blackboard.
+The Naked Lunch blackboard menu changes daily.
 We ordered almost every option available.